How to Become a Flight Paramedic: The Complete Career Track

 The digital compass, altimeter, barometer, and thermometer provide real environmental awareness in the field.
 The scratch-resistant mineral crystal dial and textured pushers perform well in wet or slippery conditions.
 Water-resistant to 660 feet (200M) — suitable for any environment EMS puts you in.

 Five daily alarms, a 1/10-second stopwatch, countdown timer, and 5-minute backup alarms cover every EMS timing scenario.
+For an analysis of its battery life, sensor calibrations, and shift comfort, read our hands-on CASIO Men’s Master of G Solar Watch Review.

 The Armitron Sport Men’s Digital Watch is packed with features typically found only on expensive watches at a fraction of the price.
 Black resin case, polished top ring, and printed graphics make it durable enough for emergency medical work.